-What is the Hazard?
-Who may be harmed?
-How might people be harmed?
-Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Objects Falling from a Height All Bruises, contusions and concussion.
+Who How might people be harmed?
+Risk Rating Remaining Risk may be harmed?
+Probability Severity Risk Control Measures in Place Probability Severity Risk Exposure / Hypothermia and Sunburn All Sunburn, high temperature and dehydration.
+3 3 9 • • • Staff and participants must have suitable clothing for the weather and activity.
+Both staff and clients to drink plenty of water.
+Sun cream applied when needed.
+Wooden shelters in activity area.
+1 2 2 Objects Falling from a Height All Bruises, contusions and concussion.
 3 4 12 • Everybody in the area must be wearing a helmet.
-All structural elements are physically checked and recorded during 3 monthly inspections, as well as visually from the ground at the start of a session.
+All structural elements are physically checked and recorded during 3 monthly inspections, as well as visually from the ground prior to the start of a session.
 All participants are to remove everything from their pockets before they put on their climbing harness.
 Footwear must be appropriate and securely fastened.
-1 2 2 Slips, Trips and Falls All Cuts, bruises and grazes.
-2 2 4 • All equipment not being used is put away in the store or stored neatly to the side.
-Participants warned about potential hazards.
-All participants must be wearing sensible footwear (closed toe shoes).
-1 1 1 Adverse Weather All Sunburn, high temperature, dehydration 2 4 8 • At the first sign of thunder and lightning continue until the flash to bang is no less than 30 secs, at which point the activity stops immediately.
+1 2 2 Adverse Weather All Sunburn, high temperature, dehydration 3 4 12 • At the first sign of thunder and lightning continue until the flash to bang is no less than 30 secs, at which point the activity stops immediately.
 The activity may continue 30 minutes after thunder is last heard.
-If there are high winds then the activity will stop and anybody off the ground will be safely lowered down, this decision will be made by the Senior Instructor or combination of Duty Manager and Lead Instructor/s.
-Refer to 'Adverse Weather' policy 1 4 4 Group Behaviour All Loss of control of the group, participants being distracted/ not listening.
+If there are high winds, then the activity will stop and anybody off the ground will be safely lowered down.
+This decision will be made by the Senior Instructor or combination of Duty Manager and Lead Instructor/s.
+Refer to 'Adverse Weather' policy 2 4 8 Group Behaviour All Loss of control of the group, participants being distracted/ not listening.
 2 3 6 • Group leaders are to ensure that the group is under control at all times.
 Instructor is to stop the session if participant behaviour becomes dangerous.
 Instructor to check with group leader at the start of the session for any neurodiverse participant's and make sure control measures are in place to appropriately manage their needs.
-1 2 2 Metal Splinter, Cuts or Grazes All Metal splinter, cut or graze 5 2 10 • Participants warned not to grab wires.
-Visual checks by instructors to spot increased risk.
-1 2 2 Entrapment All Compression/ crushing injuries 4 4 16 • Loose jewellery to be removed, long hair tied back and loose clothing to be secured.
-Instructor is trained in adequate rescue technique for activity, as well as a level 2 available onsite for a rescue.
-1 4 4
+1 2 2 Unauthorised Access All Accessing the activity at height without PPE or qualified supervision 4 5 20 • All access points to be locked when the activity is not in use.
+Only authorized persons have a key to the area.
+Any access points to have sign stating, 'No Access to Unauthorised Persons.'
+1 5 5